ampproject/meta-ac/WORKING_MODE.md

 ## Membership

 The duration of a term is one year.
-The year starts on January 1st, regardless of when a member joined the AC.
+The year starts on November 1st, regardless of when a member joined the AC.

 There is no limit to the number of terms a member can do.

-Two months before the end of the calendar year, members in "good standing" (still TBD) will be asked to rejoin.
+Two months before the end of the term year, members in "good standing" - those who have participated in meetings, email threads, and/or GitHub issues - will be asked to rejoin.
 Members are under no obligation to do so.

 ### Election